 Instructions

-- In a large mixing bowl, combine 1 tablespoon EACH of the soy sauce, cornstarch, cooking sherry and chicken broth.
+- In a mixing bowl, combine 1 tablespoon EACH of the soy sauce, cornstarch, and cooking sherry.
 Add the chicken to the bowl.
 Stir gently and season to taste with black pepper.
-Set aside.
+Set this aside and save the other sauce ingredients for later.

 Notes